nicolsc/smarteverything-hello-world/README.md

 Go to [the SIGFOX cloud](http://backend.sigfox.com/activate) & enter the needed informations : ID & PAC (secret code) associated to your module

+##Go Further
+###Useful program

+Sending a test message is nice, but once it's done you may  be interested by sending *real* data.
+As the Smart Everything is loaded with a lot of sensors, you can quickly build something great.
+Check out [this example](https://github.com/nicolsc/sigfox-weather-station) to send the temperature, atmospheric pressure & humidity level.